bootdotdev/blog/content/jobs/confidence-in-job-interviews.md

   - /img/800/photo-1615564553104-47a08bbf1a0f.avif.webp
 ---

 I think we often do a great job of flogging the dead horse of whiteboarding problems when giving coding interview advice.
+Heck, that's what I've dedicated the entirety of [Boot.dev](https://boot.dev) to.
 While the *hard* skills you'll need to be able to solve technical interview problems are necessary, it's also critically important to work on your *soft* skills.

 From a high-level, there are two qualities you *really* want to exhibit in a coding interview: